On analytical construction of observable functions in extended dynamic mode decomposition for nonlinear estimation and prediction: Introduction

 A great deal of progress has been made in devising numerical methods that provide a finite-dimensional approximation to the infinite-dimensional Koopman operator.
 Extended dynamic mode decomposition (EDMD) \cite{Williams2015} is an example of a powerful numerical method tailored to this purpose; see \cite{Korda2018a} for a study on the convergence of EDMD to the Koopman operator.
-EDMD is sensitive to the set of observable functions provided as input, however \cite{Otto2019}; finding the right set of observable functions, i.e., a set of observable functions that yields a Koopman invariant subspace, is nontrivial \cite{Brunton2016a} and an unsolved problem.
+EDMD is, however, sensitive to the set of observable functions provided as input \cite{Otto2019}; finding the right set of observable functions, e.g., a set of observable functions that yields a Koopman invariant subspace \cite{Brunton2016x}, is nontrivial and an unsolved problem.
 Although there is an increase in the number of applications based on EDMD, very few researchers have tackled the fundamental challenge of choosing the right set of observable functions.
 One strategy is to start from a large set of dictionary functions and apply a sparse regression penalty on the number of functions selected to approximate the dynamics of the underlying system \cite{Brunton2016b}.
-Another strategy is to use neural networks to ``learn'' the observable functions \cite{Li2017, Lusch2018, Otto2019}.
+Another strategy is to use neural networks to ``learn'' the observable functions \cite{Li2017, Lusch2018, Otto2019, Yeung2019}.
 These strategies have found success in a broad range of complex problems where data are abundant and state-space models are scarce or nonexistent.
 A question that always plagues these strategies is how well the discovered mapping describes the underlying system dynamics \emph{beyond} sampled trajectories.
 This is a challenging question to answer with limited to no access to a model.
+On the other hand, for real engineering systems, state-space models are often available in systems and control.
+Although in certain cases the uncertainty in the parameters is large, the structure of the model is known.
+In this context, for a given set of observable functions, one can optimize the approximated spectral properties of the Koopman operator, in particular the Koopman eigenfunctions \cite{Korda2018b}.
+But the selection of observable functions is particularly challenging if the state-space model contains nonlinear terms given by nonpolynomial functions and the underlying dynamical system has multiple fixed points \cite{Brunton2016x}.
+Note that the Carleman linearization \cite{Kowalski1991} is limited to polynomial vector fields.